EliCDavis/quill/README.md

 }
 ```

 Let's say we wanted to sum all the data found in the `FloatArr` field.
-To do that, we only needed read only access to that specific field in the data-structure and nothing else.
-To do that would then declare our view as:
+To do that, we only need read only access to that specific field in the data-structure and nothing else.
+To do that, we would declare our view as:

 ```golang
 type FloatView struct {